JacobKayembekazadi/sloe-campus-landing-page/updates.md

 - **`AiOsPlaybook.tsx` -> Lead Magnet Section:**
   - **Change:** Repurposed into a **"7-Day Skill Map" Lead Magnet**.
   - **Function:** Now acts as a secondary conversion point ("Not Ready to Join?").
 Wired to open `LeadMagnetModal`.
-  - **Update (11/30/2025):** The "Download the Free Map" button has been modified to directly download "The-7-Day-AI-Build-Sprint.pdf".
-The `Hero.tsx` button was also updated to use a direct download link, completely bypassing the `LeadMagnetModal` and the associated "Something went wrong" error which occurred during local development without a backend.
+  - **Update (11/30/2025):** The "Download the Free Map" button has been restored to trigger the `LeadMagnetModal`.
+The email capture logic (`utils/emailCapture.ts`) was updated to mock a successful response in local development mode (`import.meta.env.DEV`), allowing the full "Email -> Success -> Download" flow to be tested without a live backend.
 - **`WhatsInside.tsx` ("Inside the Studio"):**
   - **Change:** Refactored to a **Bento Grid**.
   - **Features:** 4 distinct cards (Studio, Office Hours, Playbooks, Library) with specific dollar values attached.